As an Amazon Associate Nanowerk earns from qualifying purchases.

 Best Smart Home Devices for Independent Seniors

-If a retirement home or some sort of care facility is not an option for your family, you will need to set up a support system that not only includes your family and caregivers, but also a residence that has been outfitted as a smart home to accommodate your older relatives.
+When a retirement home or care facility isn't the right option for your family, creating a comprehensive smart home support system becomes essential.
+This system should include not only family members and professional caregivers but also a thoughtfully outfitted smart home environment equipped with smart devices specifically designed to accommodate your older relatives' changing needs and abilities.

 A security system isn't just about alerting you to break-ins.
 Systems can include sensors that alert you to doors or windows that have been left open or smoke detectors that alert you when something is burning in the kitchen.
 Motion-activated cameras notify you when a caretaker or visitor is coming and going.